Thriftpy/gunicorn_thrift/README.md

 note: If you want to use `thriftpy_sync` or `thriftpy_gevent`, make sure the following:

 * Version of `thriftpy` should be higher than `0.1.10`.
-* `--thrift-protocol-factory` should be set to either `thriftpy.protocol:TCyBinaryProtocolFactory` or `thriftpy.protocol:TBinaryProtocolFactory`
+* `--thrift-protocol-factory` should be set to either:
+    1. `thriftpy.protocol:TCyBinaryProtocolFactory` or
+    1. `thriftpy.protocol:TBinaryProtocolFactory`
-* `--thrift-transport-factory` should be set to either `thriftpy.transport:TCyBufferedTransportFactory` or `thriftpy.transport:TBufferedTransportFactory`
+* `--thrift-transport-factory` should be set to either:
+    1. `thriftpy.transport:TCyBufferedTransportFactory` or
+    1. `thriftpy.transport:TBufferedTransportFactory`

 ### Transport factory

 The transport factory to use for handling connections.

 Parameter: `--thrift-transport-factory`
 Config file: `thrift_transport_factory`
 Default 2.7: `thrift.transport.TTransport:TBufferedTransportFactory`
 Default 3.2+: `thriftpy.transport:TBufferedTransportFactory`